 Whilst we're busy trying to avert them from making mistakes, we shouldn't forget that we are just as prone to making mistakes as they are.

 Unfortunately, we are conditioned early in life not to make or avoid mistakes, only to learn later that making mistakes is essential for our growth.
 We learn from our mistakes.
-It has made us stronger, more resilient, and these mistakes that we have made have taught us so many life lessons.
+It has made us stronger, and more resilient, and these mistakes that we have made have taught us so many life lessons.

 As a parent, standing by and letting my son find his own solutions to problems has given me more anxiety than needed.
 And as much as I've wanted to go in, help him solve all his troubles and give him a shortcut to everything, I had to learn to let go and let him do it on his own.
-I do attempt to guide him without him realising I'm guiding him, and I definitely stay away from trying to take control of a certain situation.
+I do attempt to guide him without him realising I'm guiding him, and I definitely stay away from trying to take control of a specific situation.
 Crazily enough, I do want my son to make mistakes.
 I don't want him to have to fear making mistakes.
 I don't know him to fear failure.

 The truth is we need to stop preventing our boys from making mistakes, some mistakes, at least.
 Only then can they grow, learn and succeed.